Morgan Magionos

 Vice President

-Morgan Magionos | Risk Investigations Analytics | Charles River Associates
+Morgan Magionos | Risk Investigations and Analytics | Charles River Associates

-Ms. Magionos assists law firms and public and private companies with complex fraud-related matters involving securities, investment, and other financial fraud, bribery and corruption (FCPA), and has provided expert assistance and testimony.
-She has also led teams in the execution of risk identification, assessment, and high-risk transaction analysis and testing, to detect and mitigate fraud and corruption risks globally.
+Ms. Magionos assists law firms and public and private companies with complex fraud-related matters involving securities, investment, and other financial fraud, bribery and corruption (FCPA), and has considerable experience, both in evaluating processes and controls and in designing enhancements needed to remediate deficiencies.
+Ms. Magionos also provides expert assistance and testimony on behalf of her clients.

 She has presented on forensic accounting, money laundering, asset forfeiture, and corruption on behalf of various programs in jurisdictions around the world.
 Currently, Ms. Magionos provides anti-corruption and anti-money laundering investigative training support to the Financial Services Volunteer Corps, a not-for-profit organization, and has worked with law enforcement, prosecutors, financial intelligence, and auditors in Eswatini, Tajikistan, and South Africa.
 She was named to Global Investigations Review’s Women in Investigations 2021 list.